Logo

 Does My Motorcycle Insurance Policy Have Medical and Wage loss or PIP Benefits?

 Some do and some do not.
-Kansas is unique in allowing motorcycle riders who buy insurance coverage to be able to reject the Personal Injury Protection Benefits (PIP) to get a lower premium which is always a bad idea.
+Kansas is unique in allowing motorcycle riders who buy insurance coverage to be able to reject the Personal Injury Protection Benefits (PIP) to get a lower premium which is always a bad idea because bikers are more likely to be injured in a motorcycle crash than a car wreck.

 What are the minimum Kansas Insurance Limits for Liability Insurance?